Overnight Buttermilk Soft and Fluffy Cinnamon Rolls

 - Or...Decide to Make as Overnight Rolls - Don't let rolls rise after they've been sliced and placed in covered pan.
 Place pan in refrigerator for up to 16 hours.
 Before baking, let the rolls sit at room temperature until they have nearly doubled in size, about 1 hour.

 - Baking -For either version, bake at 350F for 22 to 25 minutes, or until lightly golden on top and cooked through but not overly browned.
 Immediately and generously, spread cream cheese frosting on the warm rolls.
 Serve immediately.
 Rolls are best eaten fresh, but will keep in an airtight container at room temperature for up to 5 days.
 Reheat leftover rolls for a few seconds in the microwave before serving.
 If you have issues with cream cheese frosting at room temperature, then refrigerate the leftover rolls; I don't.
+For longterm storage, I recommend making the rolls as directed and then freezing unfrosted rolls; allow to thaw at room temp prior to serving and frost as directed.
+I prefer freezing finished rolls rather than freezing uncooked dough.

 - Cream Cheese Frosting - I recommend making this at night if you're doing the overnight version, refrigerating it, and taking out along with the rolls as they rise so when you need it, it's well softened.